 What decisions must be reserved to the shareholders?
 What matters are required to be subject to a non-binding shareholder vote?

-- election of the independent proxy; and
+- the merger or demerger of the company; and

 To what extent are disproportionate voting rights or limits on the exercise of voting rights allowed?

 The starting point is that each shareholder may cast as many votes as he or she holds shares.
 If the authorised share capital was divided into shares of an unequal nominal amount, the number of votes that may be cast by each shareholder is equal to the total nominal amount of his or her shares divided by the nominal amount of the smallest share.
 Thus, disproportionate voting rights can be created by issuing two different types of shares; for example, class A shares and class B shares, with each class of share having a different nominal value.
 Each class A share with a nominal value of 1 cent carries one vote for all matters, and each class B share with a nominal value of 10 cents, for example, carries 10 votes.
 The class B shares may be held by the founding shareholder, who, therefore, gets a controlling interest in the company, while acquisitions can be financed by the issuance of the class A shares.
 Disproportionate voting rights may undermine the interests of the minority shareholders and some institutional investors prefer to limit this construction as far as possible.Shareholders’ meetings and voting

 Are there any special requirements for shareholders to participate in general meetings of shareholders or to vote?
 Can shareholders act by written consent without a meeting?
 Are virtual meetings of shareholders permitted?